SalomonSmeke/Clrs/README.md

 **WARNING neighbors is DANGEROUS as of now. it generates as many colors as it needs to reach illegal values on both ends.
 Input numbers such as [ffffff]and[fffffe] and you will get 255 intervals.

 ####Other things:
-You should look at the code, because things are more detailed there... but.
+You should look at the code, because things are more detailed there... but.<br>
 Each of these keeps a record of colors they have made.
-You can access them individually, or all of them.
+You can access them individually, or all of them.<br>
 Each of these has an overriden .toString.
-Printing the variable name will print the colors.
+Printing the variable name will print the colors.<br>
-You may use this for whatever you like, provided you:
+You may use this for whatever you like, provided you:<br>
-a) link to a website that implements this: www.placeholder.com (ill update this later)
+a) link to a website that implements this: www.placeholder.com (ill update this later)<br>
 b) somewhere in your source (perhaps when you instantiate this) include a comment //Color generation by Salomon Smeke.
-A cool dude.
+A cool dude.<br>
 c) if you are releasing the program using this publicly.
 Credit me somewhere?
-Doesnt matter where.
+Doesnt matter where.<br>

+####Final thought:
+This is definitely not a great thing.
+Its super rudimentary code, from this super-rudimentary novice. but it makes pretty cool colors.
+Id love pointers, etc. Feel free to fork the heck out of it.